coenttb/swift-url-routing-translating/README.md

 URLRoutingTranslating extends `TranslatedString` to conform to URLRouting's `Parser` and `ParserPrinter` protocols.

 #### Parsing Behavior
-- Fast-path optimization: Current language is checked first for best performance
+- Fast-path optimization: Current language is checked first for optimal performance
 - Fallback matching: If current language doesn't match, all other available languages are tried
 - Helpful errors: Failed parsing provides all available translations for debugging